As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Anyone who knows anything about modding a TC will tell you the only way to get real horsepower is to turbocharge it – and this is definitely true.
 The engine doesn’t respond well to bolt-on mods.
 However, you can still get a noticeable performance increase from upgrading the intake, header and exhaust.

 Since most people will be using it as a daily driver, it’s safe to say that upgrading the intake, header and exhaust is more than enough to make the car fun to drive.
 In fact, just upgrading the intake will make the engine breathe better and give it a better sound.
 The car will accelerate a little faster, but definitely not enough for those trying to race.

-Want to make it louder?
-Get a performance header and/or axle-back exhaust!
-A performance header for a 1st gen Scion TC sells for around $100, with more higher-end brands selling for around $400.
-The performance increase is similar no matter which you go with, and many dyno tests have proven this.
-In fact, the best bolt-on for increasing horsepower is going to be an upgraded 4-2-1 header like this one.
+Your next step should be a performance header.
+A low-end performance header for a 1st gen Scion TC sells for around $150, with more higher-end brands selling for around $400.
+Usually the best bolt-on for increasing horsepower in your Scion TC is going to be an upgraded 4-2-1 header like this one.

 Other cars respond better to bolt-ons, but the Scion TC is stubborn and getting to 200hp is nearly impossible without getting a turbo installed.
 A turbocharged Scion TC is a great car, just keep in mind that the reliability will go down.
 If you plan on using this car as a daily driver, it’s recommended to stick with the bolt-ons.

 How about upgrading the throttle body?
 This has been discussed in many Scion forums and there really isn’t a throttle body upgrade worth purchasing.
 So delete this thought from your mind!
 No one has ever proved an upgraded throttle body increases performance on the 2AZFE engine.
 However, if you dig deep enough you will find that many tuners have switched their stock throttle body with one from an RX-8.